How to Get a Protective Garments & Vests Trading License in Dubai

 Setup Costs and Steps at Dubai South Business Hub

 Dubai South Free Zone offers competitive package pricing designed for trading activities.
-Key cost components typically include the licence fee, company registration fee, visa allocation costs, and optional workspace such as a flexi-desk or warehouse facility depending on your operational requirements.
+Key cost components typically include the license fee, company registration fee, visa allocation costs, and optional workspace such as a flexi-desk or warehouse facility depending on your operational requirements.
 There is no minimum share capital requirement, which lowers the barrier to entry considerably.

 The free zone structure provides 100% foreign ownership, zero corporate and personal income tax, and full profit repatriation.
 There is no requirement for a local sponsor or Emirati partner, giving foreign investors complete control over their business.